Get a no obligation quote & instant decision

 What is a bridging loan?

-Bridging loans are a way of borrowing money in the short term.
+• Bridging loans are a way of borrowing money in the short-term.
 Unlike mortgages, bridging loans can be arranged quickly and they offer homeowners the flexibility to act quickly in a competitive market.

-Bridging loans are commonly used by people wanting to continue with a purchase if they’ve got problems with their sale: the Bridging Trends report for 2024 Q2 showed 23% of bridging loans were used to prevent a chain break.
-Other uses of bridging loans include if you’re buying a house at auction and need funds fast or if you’re a Buy to Let investor and you’re purchasing a property that needs to be renovated before you can take out a traditional mortgage.
+• Other uses of bridging loans include if you’re buying a house at auction and need funds fast or if you’re a Buy to Let investor and you’re purchasing a property that needs to be renovated before you can take out a traditional mortgage.

-What can I use a bridging loan for?
+What can bridging loans be used for?

 Here are some examples of when you may consider using a bridging loan:

 • You are buying an auction property and need to raise funds quickly.
-See our guide getting a mortgage on an auction property which explains your options.
+See our guide on getting a mortgage on an auction property which explains your options.

 • If you want to downsize.
 By taking out a bridging loan to fund your new purchase, you’ll have longer to sell your current home so you may be able to achieve a higher sale price.
 It also removes the stress of having to buy and sell at the same time.